nudibranchrecords/hedron/docs/dev/index.md

       height: 480,
     })

-    // Add the bloom effect as a new pass to the composer const pass = new EffectPass(null, this.bloomEffect)
+    // Create your passes and return as an array const pass = new EffectPass(null, this.bloomEffect)
-    composer.addPass(pass)

-    // Return the pass that needs to be rendered to the screen return pass
+    return [ pass ]
   }

   // This method will be called every frame, just like the usual update method